pcp-atop(1) — Linux manual page

 huge pages (huge pages).

-mode (clock-ticks), consumption for node CPUs in user
+(clock-ticks), consumption for node CPUs in user mode

-mode for niced processes (clock-ticks), consumption for
+niced processes (clock-ticks), consumption for node CPUs

-node CPUs in wait mode (clock-ticks), consumption for
+wait mode (clock-ticks), consumption for node CPUs in irq

-node CPUs in irq mode (clock-ticks), consumption for
+mode (clock-ticks), consumption for node CPUs in softirq

-node CPUs in softirq mode (clock-ticks), consumption for
+mode (clock-ticks), consumption for node CPUs in steal

-node CPUs in steal mode (clock-ticks), and consumption
+mode (clock-ticks), and consumption for node CPUs in

-for node CPUs in guest mode (clock-ticks) overlapping
+guest mode (clock-ticks) overlapping user mode.

 PRG For every process one line is shown.

-case of fatal signal: signal number + 256), start time
+nal: signal number + 256), start time (epoch), full com‐

-(epoch), full command line (between parenthesis or un‐
+mand line (between parenthesis or underscores for

-sleeping' (S), number of threads in state 'uninterrupt‐
+number of threads in state 'uninterruptible sleeping'

-time of terminated process (hertz), is_process (y/n),
+ed process (hertz), is_process (y/n), OpenVZ virtual pid

-OpenVZ virtual pid (VPID), OpenVZ container id (CTID),
+(VPID), OpenVZ container id (CTID), container/pod name

-end time (epoch. or 0 if still active), and number of
+if still active), and number of threads in state 'idle'

 PRC For every process one line is shown.